-"The mission of our Climate Action and Adaptation Plan is to preserve the unique character of Los Altos and enhance its natural environment, while improving the quality of life and health of its people by supporting transformative change in the areas of climate action, resilience and equity"
+"The mission of our Climate Action and Adaptation Plan is to preserve the unique character of Los Altos and enhance its natural environment, while improving the quality of life and health of its people by supporting transformative change in the areas of climate action, resilience and equity."

 Based on the City's current and forecasted greenhouse gas emissions, guidance from City government, and community input, the City has elected to pursue a goal of Carbon Neutrality by 2035.
-This will entail reducing all emissions produced by the City and its residents, and sequestering any remaining emissions through nature-based solutions.
+This will entail reducing as many emissions as possible produced by the City and its residents, sequestering as many remaining emissions as possible through nature-based solutions, and utilizing innovative carbon sequestration solutions, communitybased sequestration projects, and local carbon offsets to reach zero net emissions.
 This bold goal aligns us with the latest science and puts us on a path for a sustainable, equitable, healthy future.
 Executive Summary Figure 4 displays the steps needed to achieve carbon neutrality.
-To help the City towards its goals of becoming more resilient and carbon neutral, a roadmap of goals, strategies, and actions was developed.
-This roadmap defines the This roadmap defines the action steps, their schedule, estimated cost and expected benefits.